As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 It might seem like a lot of questions, but these can all help your veterinarian form initial opinions about the cause of your dog’s condition.
 The more relevant information you can share, the closer your vet will be to understanding how to help your pet.

-Once the cause of your dog’s dry flaky skin is determined by a veterinarian, treatment may include a combination of topical medications and shampoos, dietary supplements, medication, and lifestyle changes.
+Once a veterinarian determines the cause of your dog’s dry, flaky skin, treatment may include a combination of topical medications and shampoos, dietary supplements, medication, and lifestyle changes.
 These treatments will help to soothe the skin and reduce inflammation while also helping to heal scabbed areas.
-In some cases, anti-allergy or antibiotic medications may be required to help reduce the symptoms of dry flaky skin in your pet.
+In some cases, anti-allergy or antibiotic medications may be required to help reduce the symptoms of dry, flaky skin in your pet.

 Authors